3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Main results and applications

 Abundances of three elements, Li, Be, and B, are crucial in the context of observational cosmology.
 Their observed abundances right after the Big Bang Nucleosynthesis (BBN) are typically used to inform, among other constraints, the standard cosmological model \citep[e.g.][]{Boesgaard1985, Yang1984, Walker1991, Coc2012, Coc2017, Fields2020}.

 The observed abundances of these elements are typically determined from the spectra of low-mass low-metallicity stars, which are thought to be born shortly after the BB \citep[e.g.][]{Spite1982, Charbonnel2005, Bonifacio2007, Aoki2009}.
 The measurements are model-dependent, and we are facing a growing body of work on the analysis of 3D and NLTE effects on the abundances of Li.
-Recent studies \citep{Klevas2016, Wang2021} suggest that in full 3D NLTE radiation transfer calculations, surprising cancellation effects occur at low metallicity, such as the abundances of Li in the so-called Spite plateau \citep{Spite1982} stars at [Fe/H] $\sim -2$ inferred using 1D LTE are nearly identical to those inferred using 3D NLTE modes (see \citealt{Klevas2016}, their Fig.3, right-handside panel, and \citealt{Wang2021}, their Fig. 11 bottom panel).
+Detailed studies \citep{Asplund2003, Klevas2016, Wang2021} suggest that in full 3D NLTE radiation transfer calculations, surprising cancellation effects occur at low metallicity, such as the abundances of Li in the so-called Spite plateau \citep{Spite1982} stars at [Fe/H] $\sim -2$ inferred using 1D LTE are nearly identical to those inferred using 3D NLTE modes (see \citealt{Klevas2016}, their Fig.3, right-handside panel, and \citealt{Wang2021}, their Fig. 11 bottom panel).
 Overall, 1D and 3D NLTE effects on Li abundances are also not large, and usually do not exceed 0.1 dex in modulus, except solar-metallicity red giants and cool M-dwarfs \citep{Klevas2016}.
 The latter study also emphasised the 1D NLTE and average 3D NLTE modelling approaches yield as reliable abundances of Li, as full 3D NLTE, for most of the parameter space, except low-metallicity red giants, where 3D NLTE effects are slightly larger in amplitude.

-Finally the effects of NLTE and 3D were quantified in the context of Li isotopic structure, with interesting implications for the ${^6}$Li/${^7}$Li isotopic ratios \citep{Harutyunyan2018}.
+Finally the effects of NLTE and 3D were quantified in the context of Li isotopic structure.
+3D NLTE RT calculations are indeed very important for the analysis of ${^6}$Li/${^7}$Li isotopic ratios \citep{Harutyunyan2018}, because the spectral feature due to the ${^6}$Li isotope - although slightly offset form that of ${^7}$Li - is very weak, and its comprehensive treatment requires complete 3D calculations \citep{Cayrel2007, Steffen2012, Lind2013, Wang2022}.